illumos/docs/docs/contributing/index.md

 If your code has been running in production as part of a downstream distribution of illumos, or has already gone through other testing, please include that information.
-Your advocate will determine if any additional testing is required for integration.
+The core team will determine if any additional testing is required for integration.

 ### Changing a single program